gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 ```
 Thinking about the second error message, it makes sense that the closure requires the lifetimes of references to be `'static`.
 The compiler cannot know when the user presses a button, so references must live forever.
-And Our `number` gets immediately deallocated after it reaches the end of its scope.
+And uur `number` gets immediately deallocated after it reaches the end of its scope.
-The error message is also suggesting, that we could take ownership of `number`, but is there a way that both closures could take ownership of the same object?
+The error message is also suggesting that we could take ownership of `number`...
+But is there actually a way that both closures could take ownership of the same object?

 Yes!
 That is exactly what the [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html) type is there for.
-With multiple owners we have to move the borrow check from compile time to run time.
+With multiple owners we have to move the borrow check from compile time to run time, but we also want to be able to update the content of our [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html).
 For that we can use the [RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html) type.

 <span class="filename">Filename: src/main.rs</span>